-There was some evidence that residents and their representatives were consulted with and communicated with, about decisions regarding their care and the running of their home.
+There was evidence that residents and their representatives were consulted with and communicated with, about decisions regarding their care and the running of their home.
 Each of the residents had regular one-to-one meetings with their assigned key workers.
 Residents were enabled and assisted to communicate their needs, preferences and choices at these meeting in relation to activities and meal choices through the use of pictures.
 The inspector did not have an opportunity to meet with the relatives or representatives of any of the residents but it was reported that they were happy with the care and support that the residents were receiving.
-A number of complements from family members were recorded.
+A number of the residents and or family representatives had completed a questionnaire from the office of the chief inspector in advance of this inspection.
+The responses from these indicated that families were happy with the care and support being provided.

 Residents were actively supported and encouraged to maintain connections with their friends and families through a variety of communication resources, including visits, video and voice calls.
-All visiting to the centre had been restricted in line with national guidance for COVID-19 but had now resumed with safety checks in place which were in line with national guidance.
-A support plan had been put in place for individual residents in respect of COVID-19 and its impact on their life.
+There was a visiting policy in place and no restrictions on visits.

 Residents were supported to engage in meaningful activities in the centre.
-In line with national guidance regarding COVID-19, the centre had implemented a range of restrictions impacting residents' access to some activities in the community.
-Overall, it was reported that residents had coped well with the calmer pace of life during the pandemic.
-Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
-The provider had a day service coordinator based on campus, with two arts and craft trainers and two home bakery trainers.
+Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual resident's needs.
+The provider had a day service coordinator and four activity trainers who worked with residents across the campus on a seasonal basis.
 In addition, a horticulturist was part of the staff team and supported residents to grow a range of fruit and vegetables in the poly-tunnel and large communal gardens.
-A pottery trainer had recently retired from the centre.
-A daily activity schedule was led by each of the residents.
-Examples of activities that residents engaged in included, walks within the campus and to local scenic areas, drives, arts and crafts, literacy skills, cooking, music therapy, board games, jigsaws, massage, water and sensory games and gardening.
-A number of residents had membership of a local fitness centre and swimming pool which they had resumed accessing.
-There was evidence that the residents had enjoyed a number of social days on-site in the preceding period and a recent boat trip.
-Residents were also reported to be looking forward to an upcoming Halloween party which was to be hosted in a local hotel.
+Examples of activities that residents engaged in included, walks and cycles within the campus and to local scenic areas, drives, arts and crafts, pottery, baking and cooking, literacy skills, music therapy, eating out in local restaurants, swimming, attending football matches, overnight hotel stays, board games, jigsaws, massage, water and sensory games and gardening.
+A number of residents had membership of a local fitness centre and swimming pool which they were reported to enjoy.
+A number of residents were using pedometers to monitor their daily steps which was being encouraged by the staff team.